sudhanshuverse/focus-on-today/README.md

 # focus-on-today
-This is a simple a website where you can add your presetnt day task and after completeing that task you can remove it.
+This is a simple a website where you can add your present day task and after complete that task you can remove it.